softchris/node-snippets/README.md

 - `node-promise-shorthand`, creates a Promises using the static methods `resolve()` and `reject()`
 - `node-promise-all`, resolves a list of Promises using the `Promise.all([])` method
 - `node-async-await`, using async/await
+- `node-express-schema-validation`, adding schema validation for express, read more about the usage of schema validation with `Joi` at https://github.com/hapijs/joi

 ## Release Notes

 This is the release notes.

+### 0.0.6

+Adding preview image

+### 0.0.5

+correcting the docs

+### 0.0.4

+adding schema validation with the lib `Joi`

 ### 0.0.3